-If someone is on leave based on APM 710, FMLA should be designated.
+If someone is on leave based on APM 710, FMLA should be designated, if eligible.

-This is not additional leave, just a designation.
+This is not additional leave, just a designation, and provides some protections during the leave.

 - APM 711 Reasonable Accommodation for Academic Appointees with Disabilities - Provide guidance to ensure consistency in implementation of accommodations for academics. - Addresses the need for University and the academic member to engage in an "interactive process" to identify possible options for reasonably accommodating their disability.
-(DMS will cover this process further.) - We recommend you encourage new faculty to buy Supplemental Disability Insurance with the 6 month waiting period.
+(DMS will cover this process further.) - We recommend you encourage new faculty to opt into the additional Disability Insurance.